alexandresoro/ouca/README.md

 The aim of the _Où ça ?_ project is to provide naturalists with an application where they can record and visualize their wildlife observations.

 This project provides an API to interact with these observations - add new elements, edit them and so on.
 This API is structured as a stateless microservice.
-It exposes a REST API and some parts as a GraphQL endpoint, and is agnostic of the integrator.
+It exposes a REST API and is agnostic of the integrator.

 This project also provides a web application that consumes the API and allows a user-friendly representation of the data.